Midwifery (B.Sc.)

 What makes this degree programme special?

-- interdisciplinary modules take place to promote inter-professional communication and teamwork with students of other health professions and human medicine
+- Interdisciplinary modules promote teamwork and communication with students from other health professions and human medicine.

 What is the structure of the programme?